WICG/manifest-incubations/scope_extensions-explainer.md

 ![Installed web app showing out-of-scope UX](images/out-of-scope-ux.png)

-The app in he image (`PWinter`) has navigated to a url out of its scope (`airhorner.com`).
+The app in the image (`PWinter`) has navigated to a url out of its scope (`airhorner.com`).
 The white bar on top of the web app is providing information to the user about this change of scope.
 While this is a security feature, it can be the case that an application would want to extend its scope.
 For example, an